 If an individual ingests

-Ingesting more than 5,000 milligrams (mg) of magnesium each day can cause magnesium toxicity, leading to symptoms such as:
+Ingesting more than 5,000 milligrams (mg) of magnesium per day, usually from magnesium-containing laxatives and antacids, can cause magnesium toxicity, leading to symptoms such as:

 - low blood pressure